Summerland Festival: Lodging

 Tent space is always available, including for on-site registrants.

-There are 22 available cabins.
-Each includes 10 bunks with foam mattresses (linens are not included).
+There are 22 cabins at Camp Clifton.
+Each cabin includes 5 double bunkbeds (10 total beds) with foam mattresses.
+Linens are not included.
 All cabins have electrical service suitable for low-load electrics (e.g. fans, phone chargers, CPAP machines).

-We aren’t able to accept specific cabin reservations at registration, but there is a space to note your preferences/requests, whether they are for a specific cabin or for more general parameters.
+We aren’t able to accept reservations for specific cabins/bunks at registration.
+However, please do tell us your preferences/requests, whether they are for a specific cabins/arrangements or for more general parameters.
 We cannot guarantee exact cabin assignments, but we will do our best to meet all your needs!
+Cabins/bunks are assigned shortly before festival, in order to bring the full picture into focus, and will be communicated to you at check-in.

-The accommodations in the bunkhouse are the same as in the other cabins; the only difference is that you’re bunking with others who would like cabin space without reserving an entire cabin — a sort of pagan hostel, if you will.
+The accommodations for those purchasing bunk space are the same as for full-cabin reservations; the only difference is that you’re bunking with others who would like cabin space without reserving an entire cabin — a sort of pagan hostel, if you will.
 Please be mindful of your bunkmates’ peace and comfort when coming in late at night, etc.

-In addition to general bunking, this is also the correct registration item for those needing special accommodations for medical needs, for whom we’ve reserved space in the staff cabin.
-Please see our accessibility page for more details, and please email us before registering to discuss your needs!
+In addition to general bunking, this is also the correct registration item for those needing special accommodations for medical or mobility needs.
+Please see our accessibility page for more details on our facilities, and please email us before registering to discuss your needs!

 Camper-trailers